Mandatory retirement: Roman Catholic Church

 There is no mandatory retirement age for cardinals nor for the pope, as they hold these positions for life, but cardinals age 80 or over are prohibited from participating in the papal conclave as of 1970 because of the Ingravescentem aetatem.
 The Code of Canon Law specifies in Canon 401 that ordinary bishops, nuncios, and bishops with Curial appointments (but not auxiliary bishops) must present their resignation to the Pope when they turn 75, but he need not accept it right away or at all.
-Canon 538 makes a similar stipulation of diocesan priests who must offer to resign from their appointments at 75.
+Canon 538 makes a similar stipulation of diocesan priests who are requested, but not obliged, to offer to resign from their appointments at 75.
 Note that in either case, resigning from the active exercise of the office means giving up the daily responsibilities of the offices, not ordination itself.
 Once a man is ordained a priest or a bishop, he retains that character until his death, whether he is still working or has since retired.